KarlS2/livedrop--KarlSassine-/docs/ai-first/cost-model.md

 - **Monthly estimate: ~$28,665**

 It seems that the cost is a bit high for an application of this size but the estimate price is according to the given info.
 However i might have misunderstood the numbers.
+(According to these result, my verdict is that this is not efficient).

 ---